Prison literature

-Prison literature is a literary genre characterized by literature that is written while the author is confined in a location against his will, such as a prison, jail or house arrest.
-The literature can be about prison, informed by it, or simply coincidentally written while in prison.
+Prison literature is the literary genre of works written by an author in unwilling confinement, such as a prison, jail or house arrest.
+The writing can be about prison, informed by it, or simply incidentally written while in prison.
 It could be a memoir, nonfiction, or fiction.

 Notable examples of prison literature

 Boethius's Consolation of Philosophy (524 AD) has been described as "by far the most interesting example of prison literature the world has ever seen."

 Marco Polo found time to dictate a detailed account of his travels to China, The Travels of Marco Polo, to a fellow inmate whilst he was imprisoned in Genoa from 1298 to 1299.
 Dante Alighieri wrote the Divine Comedy in exile, far away from his beloved home town of Florence, which he was not allowed to enter again after 1301.
-Sir Thomas Malory likely wrote Le Morte d'Arthur while an imprisoned knight.
+Sir Thomas Malory likely wrote Le Morte d'Arthur while being an imprisoned knight as described by himself.

 Martin Luther translated the New Testament from Koine Greek into German and also wrote Against Latomus and a number of other texts, whilst hiding, with an assumed identity, from the pope at Wartburg Castle between 1521 and 1522.

 Miguel de Cervantes was held captive by Barbary pirates as a galley slave in Algiers between 1575 and 1580, and from this experience he drew inspiration for his novel Don Quixote.

 Sir Walter Raleigh compiled his History of the World, Volume 1 in a prison chamber in the Tower of London between 1603 and 1612.

 Hugo Grotius wrote his commentary on St. Matthew while in prison (1618–21), from which he escaped while hidden in a chest of books.
 It was while Galileo Galilei was under house arrest that he dedicated his time to one of his finest works, Two New Sciences.

 Raimondo Montecuccoli wrote his aphorisms on the art of war in a Stettin prison (c.
 1639–1641).
 John Bunyan wrote The Pilgrim's Progress (1678) while in jail.

 Marquis de Sade wrote prolifically during an 11-year period in the Bastille, churning out 11 novels, 16 novellas, two volumes of essays, a diary and 20 plays.
 Napoleon Bonaparte dictated his memoir while imprisoned on St. Helena island; it would become one of the best sellers of the 19th century.

 Fyodor Dostoevsky spent four years of hard labor in a Siberian prison camp for his membership in a liberal intellectual group from which he produced the autobiographical novel The House of the Dead; it was one of the first books to inform Russians about life inside an exile labor camp.

 O. Henry (William Sidney Porter) wrote 14 stories while in prison for embezzlement between 1898 and 1901, and it was during this time that his pseudonym "O. Henry" began to stick.